jo3-l/blog/content/posts/sum-of-exponents.md

 ---
-title: Exploring the Sum of Exponents Law
+title: Exploring the sum of exponents law
 date: '2022-04-24'
-summary: 'Some practice with induction: a proof of the sum of exponents law for integer exponents.'
+summary: 'Some practice with induction: a proof of the sum of exponents law for integer exponents'
-description: 'Some practice with induction: a proof of the sum of exponents law for integer exponents.'
+description: 'Some practice with induction: a proof of the sum of exponents law for integer exponents'
 tags: [math]
 katex: true
 ---

-The sum of exponents law, $b^x \cdot b^y = b^{x+y}$, is well-known---indeed, it was one of the first properties that I learnt after being introduced to the concept of exponentiation.
-Though it's easy to reason intuitively as to why this property holds for integral exponents,
+The sum of exponents law, $b^x \cdot b^y = b^{x+y}$, is well-known; indeed it was one of the first properties that I learnt after being introduced to the concept of exponentiation.
+It's easy to reason intuitively as to why this property holds for integral exponents:

 $$
 2^{3 + 2} = 2^5 = \underbrace{2 \cdot 2 \cdot 2}\_{2^3} \cdot \underbrace{2 \cdot 2}\_{2^2},
 $$

-I wanted to see how difficult it'd be to formalize this argument with induction.
-Let's take a look!
+However, I wanted to see how difficult it'd be to formalize this argument with induction.
+Let's see!

 ## The sum of exponents law

-The statement we aim to prove is the following:
+The statement we'll prove is the following:

 > **Sum of Exponents Law for Integer Exponents.** For positive real $b$, the equation $$ b^x \cdot
 > b^y = b^{x + y} $$ holds for all integer $x$, $y$.